IQSS/dataverse-docker/doc/maintenance.rst

   UPDATE dvobject SET storageidentifier=REPLACE(storageidentifier,'file://','S3://2002-green-dataversenotest1:') WHERE id IN (SELECT o.id FROM dvobject o,   dataset s WHERE and o.dtype = 'DataFile' AND s.harvestingclient_id IS null AND o.storageidentifier LIKE '%file://%');
   UPDATE dvobject SET storageidentifier=REPLACE(storageidentifier,'file://','S3://') WHERE id IN (SELECT o.id FROM dvobject o, dataset s WHERE o.dtype = 'Dataset' AND s.id = o.id AND s.harvestingclient_id IS null AND o.storageidentifier LIKE '%file://%');

-exemple to update for a specics owner:
+exemple to update for a specifics owner:

 .. code-block:: bash